 A person who is not entitled to nominate at a council election must not submit a nomination.

 A person making a written declaration as a candidate, scrutineer or voter must not knowingly make a declaration that is false.

 A person must not print, publish or distribute any electoral material that is likely to mislead or deceive voters in casting their vote.

 A person must not print, publish or distribute an electoral advertisement handbill, pamphlet or notice unless the name and address of the person who authorised the material appears at its end.

 A person must not offer or invite any kind of bribe or inducement that may affect an election.

-Any complaints should firstly be directed to the Returning Officer.
-If the complaint relates to the administration of the election, the Returning Officer or the Victorian Electoral Commission will handle the matter.
+Any complaints should firstly be directed to the Election Manager.
+If the complaint relates to the administration of the election, the Election Manager or the Victorian Electoral Commission will handle the matter.